dddrrreee/cs140e-win19/labs/lab9-threads/README.md

    Print whether you have interrupts disabled and what mode you are in to verify you did so correctly.

-   2. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers and the `cpsr` in the pointed-to memory `p` using the ARM instruction `str` and returns a pointer to the last saved value.
+   2. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers and the `cpsr` in the pointed-to memory `p` using the ARM instruction `str` and explicit constant offsets (i.e., there will be one instruction for each register saved) and returns a pointer to the last saved value.
 Verify that the values stored and the amount of space it used makes sense.

    3. Write another version `test_csave_stmfd` using ARM's "store multiple", (should be just a few lines)  and verify